 Be sure to let me know what you think of either version of these muffins, the all-oat or the whole wheat blackberry muffin!

-Click the arrow for the full blackberry muffin recipe (with print options)!
+Click the arrow for the full whole wheat blackberry muffin recipe (with print options)!

 Subscribe & Get Simple Real Food Dinner Menus + Shopping Lists